Butter Paneer Masala

 Step 2: Prepare Tomato Puree

-The heart of paneer masala recipe lies in the vibrant tomato puree.
+The heart of the paneer masala recipe lies in the vibrant tomato puree.
 A blend of ripe tomatoes, green chilies, and ginger creates a smooth, flavorful base that serves as the canvas for the ensuing layers of spices and aromatics.

 Step 3: Tempering the Gravy